Beverly Hills Bicycle Accident Lawyer

 - The driver owed the bicyclist a duty of care,

 - The driver breached his or her duty of care through negligence, and

 If you were involved in a bus accident and have sustained injuries as a result of negligence or deliberate acts of malice, you have the right to hold the guilty party responsible for your losses.
-A Beverly Hills bicycle accident attorney at our firm can recover financial compensation for the losses you have suffered.
+A Beverly Hills bicycle accident attorney at West Coast Trial Lawyers will help you recover compensation for the losses you have suffered.